-Students will be expected to have a minimum of two GCSEs at grade 6, grade 5 in two GCSE single Science subjects or Double Award and GCSE grade 5 in English Language or Mathematics.
-The remaining grades should be no less than grade 4.
+Students will be expected to have a minimum of two GCSEs at grade 6, grade 5 in two GCSE single Science subjects or Combined and GCSE grade 5 in English Language or Mathematics.
+The remaining grades should be no less than grade 5/4.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.

 The course is equivalent to one A Level and is studied over two years.
 It is assessed through a combination of laboratory practical and assignment work, with controlled and externally marked assessments.
 The grades you can be awarded are Pass, Merit or Distinction for each unit and the final award ranges from Pass to Distinction*.

-Typically in the first year you will study the principles and applications of science before going on to see science investigation skills.
+Typically, in the first year you will study the principles and applications of science before going on to study science investigation skills.
 You will also learn to use basic chemical practical techniques and study cell structure and function.

 In the second year, you will study systems of the body which include the cardiorespiratory system, digestive system and the reproductive system.

-There are 4 units of study, 3 mandatory and 1 optional.
+There are four units of study, three mandatory and one optional.
 Two of the mandatory units consist of externally assessed examinations.
 The remaining units are assessed through assignment work.

 Enrichment and Work Experience

-As part of the course, all students will have the opportunity to complete a minimum of one-week work experience in the summer term.
+As part of the course, all students will be expected to complete a minimum of one-week work experience in the Summer term.
 This will develop your employability skills and give you valuable experience for future applications.
 There will also be relevant visits and guest speakers from industry as well as demonstrations to enhance learning on the course.

 This course links well with PE, Sports Science, Psychology, Criminology, Health & Social Care as well as Mathematics.